-Yem (bibs) and ao ba ba (or Vietnamese silk pajamas) played important roles in the life of Vietnamese ancient women.
-Let’s discover these clothes to have an impression of Vietnamese women costumes in the past.
+Yem (bibs) and Ao ba ba (or Vietnamese silk pajamas) used to play important roles in Vietnamese ancient women's lives.
+Let’s discover these clothes to have a slight impression of Vietnamese women costumes in the past.

 Bib dresses are indispensable clothing for old Vietnamese woman.
 They helped women boast cleverly their body including their slender bare shoulders and charming backs.
 Nobody has known when bib dresses appeared.
 It was said that they were present in the lives of people all classes in the ancient northern Vietnam.
 In the 18th, and the 19th century, bib dresses were squares crossed over the chests while their above corners were rounded and attached to pieces of ropes used to tie behind the heads.
 The two corner sides were wired to force out the back.
 In the 20th century, bib dresses were widely used for many different styles and rich designs.
 The colors of bibs unveiled pretty much about their owners.
 Workers wore brown duffle bibs.
 Older people wore dark colored bibs.
 Educated girls wore colorful, elegant and discreet bibs.
 Sexy bibs were only worn by bad girls.